textlab/glossa/README.md

 ## Advanced installation

 As an alternative to creating a new application, you may already have a Rails application and want to make Glossa part of that.
-The RGlossa gem is implemented as a Rails engine, this can easily be achieved by mounting RGlossa at some subpath within the application.
+The `rglossa` gem is implemented as a Rails engine, this can easily be achieved by mounting `rglossa` at some subpath within the application.
 See the [wiki](http://github.com/textlab/rglossa/wiki) for more information.

 ## Development of Glossa

-The core of Glossa is in the *rglossa* gem.
-If you want to develop *rglossa*, it should be checked out in a separate directory, and you need to set up an override in the application directory, so that your checked-out version is used instead of the version from the Gemfile.
+The core of Glossa is in the `rglossa` gem.
+If you want to develop `rglossa`, it should be checked out in a separate directory, and you need to set up an override in the application directory, so that your checked-out version is used instead of the version from the Gemfile.
 Assuming that you are in the